JasonThomasData/game_of_life/README.md

 This project uses Numpy, since that's a good way to handle very large MD lists.
 Itertools is used for looping, where possible/makes sense.
 Tkinter is used for the animation.

 The use of Tkinter required the Animation class to handle the game loop, since Tkinter has a built in method for animation loops, so that's the sensible way to do that.
+If this is run in ```get_cycles```, however, just has a loop inside the Game class.

 There are two things about this project I would like to change if I get time:

-- The Animation class has details about square width and animation speed.
-The Board class has details about the buffer around the uploaded shapes.
-It would be better to have those detals passed to them from ```run_app```.
-Then we could allow the user to declare those properties at the terminal.
-It would just make a lot of sense to have ```run_app``` as the single point of user interface.
+- At the terminal, I would add an option to generate cells/squares randomly on the board, as that would be interesting to have random data.
+This would also be better for the machine learning aspect.

-- Also at the terminal, I would add an option to generate cells randomly on the board, as that would be interesting to have random data.
+- Create another program that collects the results, via a pipe, and saves those to a database to do some machine learning.

-This project may be great to do some machine learning to see what arrangement can get the best outcome: a) the most interesting results b) sustainable shapes c) the longest running game.
-To do that, I think a reinforcement learning algorithm or neural network would do the trick.
-This machine learning project could be as simple as piping the result of this program to a machine learning algorithm, with a database attached to collect the results.
+This machine learning could be interesting for a) the most interesting results b) sustainable shapes c) the longest running simulation.
+To do that, I think a neural network would do the trick.

 I made this project with Python3, Ubuntu 16.04 and Vim.